Board of Directors Mandate and Selection

 The Board must ensure that communications with shareholders and other interested parties is available and welcomed, particularly as they relate to Ovintiv’s strategies, policies and risk profile.

 The selection of Board members is critical for successful governance.
-The NCG Committee assists the Board in carrying out its responsibilities by reviewing corporate governance and nominations issues and making recommendations to the Board as appropriate.
-Pursuant to the Nominating and Corporate Governance Committee Mandate, the NCG Committee identifies individuals qualified to become Board members and recommends potential new Board members.
-The NCG Committee will report at least annually to the Board.
+The CRG Committee assists the Board in carrying out its responsibilities by reviewing corporate governance and nominations issues and making recommendations to the Board as appropriate.
+Pursuant to the CRG Committee Mandate, the CRG Committee identifies individuals qualified to become Board members and recommends potential new Board members.
+The CRG Committee will report at least annually to the Board.

-The Nominating and Corporate Governance Committee (NCG) shall annually review the skills, knowledge and business expertise of individual directors, in considering nominations to the Board.
+The Corporate Responsibility and Governance Committee (CRG) shall annually review the skills, knowledge and business expertise of individual directors, in considering nominations to the Board.
 The objective of this review is to maintain a highly skilled and experienced Board to provide strong and effective oversight and to steward Ovintiv’s future growth.
 Accordingly, the Board has established certain criteria to consider in evaluating candidates for appointment or election to the Board, including but not limited to:

 - Ability and willingness to dedicate adequate time and effort to Board and committee matters.